 Normal canvas is not absorbent enough for watercolor painting.
 While there are some specific canvases made for watercolors, it is recommended to stick with watercolor paper to get the best results from the paint.

 Technically, you could watercolor on regular paper, but most papers are not suitable for watercolor painting, as they are too thin to properly absorb water and they crinkle up fast.

 What you will be left with is a result that will not be satisfying aesthetically.
-You can test the paper you want to use by dampening it a bit and watch how teh paper reacts.
+You can test the paper you want to use by dampening it a bit and watching how the paper reacts.

 Can you use tubes and pans simultaneously?

 Yes, you can indeed use watercolor paint from tubes and pans simultaneously in the same painting.
 You can also mix colors from pans with those in tubes.